 The paper entitled “Integrated description of agricultural field experiments and production: The ICASA Version 2.0 data standardsprovides an overview of the ICASA Version 2.0 standards” provides the first published set of data standards for crop model evaluation and application.
 The foundation of the standards is a master list variables that is organized in a hierarchical arrangement with major separations among descriptions of management practices or treatments, environmental conditions (soil and weather data), and measurements of crop responses.
 The paper also provides a plain text implementation in detail and implementations in other digital formats (databases, spreadsheets, and data interchange formats) are also reviewed.
 Areas for further improvement and development are noted, particularly as related to describing pest damage, data quality and appropriate use of datasets.
 The master variable list and sample files are provided as electronic supplements.

 Jeffrey W. White, L.A.
 Hunt, Kenneth J. Boote, James W. Jones, Jawoo Koo, Soonho Kim, Cheryl H. Porter, Paul W. Wilkens, Gerrit Hoogenboom.
 2013.
 Integrated description of agricultural field experiments and production: The ICASA Version 2.0 data standards.
 Computers and Electronics in Agriculture 96:1-12. | PDF

-Since the release of the ICASA Data Standards Version 2.0 the standards are being updated continuously to address the needs for adding new definitions for crop traits, environmental variables and other related crop model parameters.
+Since the release of the ICASA Data Standards Version 2.0, the standards are being updated continuously to address the needs for adding new definitions for crop traits, environmental variables and other related crop model parameters.
 The current list is viewable and downloadable at http://www.tinyurl.com/icasa-mvl.
 For specific questions on the standards, including requests for possible new terms to be added, please contact the curators, Cheryl Porter and Jeff White, via the DSSAT contact us page.